oar-team/batsim/doc/proto_description.md

 ### SIMULATION_ENDS

 Sent when Batsim thinks that the simulation is over.
 It means that all the jobs (either coming from Batsim workloads/workflows inputs, or dynamically submitted) have been submitted and executed (or rejected).
-The scheduler should answer a [NOP](#nop) to this message then close its socket and terminate.
+When receiving this message, the scheduler should 1. send a message without event to Batsim, 2. close its socket then 3. terminate.

 - **data**: empty
 - **example**: